Milton S. Hershey: The Hershey Chocolate Company

+Marketing and advertising

+Hershey used unconventional methods to promote his products throughout his career.
+In 1895, he patented a machine for cutting candy, and in 1898 he adopted the "baby-in-the-bean" trademark, which the company used in various forms until 1968.
+In 1900, he purchased what is thought to be Lancaster's first automobile, an electric Riker delivery vehicle, and painted "Hershey's Cocoa" on each side.
+The vehicle was used to attract attention while delivering products around Pennsylvania.
+Early advertising for Hershey's milk chocolate used the slogan "Made on the Farm" alongside images of cows and farmland, leaning on its rural roots.
+Hershey also experimented with advertising in film; in 1927, a Hershey milk chocolate bar appeared in a scene in Wings, the first film to receive the Academy Award for Best Picture.

 Philanthropy

-Hershey and his wife established the Hershey Industrial School with a Deed of Trust in 1909.
+Hershey and his wife established the Hershey Industrial School with a deed of trust in 1909.

-In 1918, Hershey transferred the majority of his assets, including control of the company, to the Milton Hershey School Trust fund, to benefit the Industrial School.
+In 1918, Hershey transferred the majority of his assets, including control of the company, to the Milton Hershey School Trust fund, to benefit the Hershey Industrial School.
 The trust fund has a majority of voting shares in the Hershey Company, allowing it to keep control of the company.
 In 1951, the school was renamed the Milton Hershey School.
 The Milton Hershey School Trust also has 100% control of Hershey Entertainment and Resorts Company, which owns the Hotel Hershey and Hersheypark, among other properties.

 Hershey built Hershey Cemetery on Laudermilch Road in Hershey, Pennsylvania.
-On July 31, 1923, Hershey transferred the land into a cemetery for $1.00.
+On July 31, 1923, Hershey transferred the land for the cemetery for $1.00.

 In 1935, Hershey established the M.S.
 Hershey Foundation, a private charitable foundation that provides educational and cultural opportunities for Hershey residents.
 The foundation supplies funding for three entities: the Hershey Museum and Hershey Gardens, the Hershey Theatre and the Hershey Community Archives.

 The founding of the Penn State Milton S. Hershey Medical Center occurred in 1963 when the board of the trust went to the Dauphin County Orphans Court with the cy-près doctrine (cy près is a French phrase meaning "As close as possible").
 It was a gift from the Milton Hershey School Trust to the people of Pennsylvania, with an initial endowment of $50 million and only one restriction—the hospital had to be built in Hershey.
 The hospital is a teaching hospital, with an annual budget exceeding the initial construction cost.